dinosaure/bob/README.md

 #### OCaml & GADTs

-The state machine defined to ensure the exchange uses an aspect of the OCaml
+The state machine defined to ensure the exchange uses an feature of the OCaml
-language: GADT.
-From this we can encore at type level that a client cannot talk to another client and a server cannot talk to another server.
+language: GADTs.
+From this we can encode at type level that a client cannot talk to another client and a server cannot talk to another server.
 In this way, we can prune problematic cases as errors upstream, outside the implementation of the so-called state machine.

 Indeed, the implementation of the state machine utimately focuses only on valid cases - namely, a receiver wanting to communicate with a sender and vice-versa.
-The property (the duality between receiver and sender) can be _encoded_ with types and GADTs.
+This property (the duality between receiver and sender) can be _encoded_ with types and GADTs.

 ```ocaml